divadvo/iRPA-OrderManagement/docs/third_screen_continued.md

 ![](images/0350.png)

-The elements have been detected. `td` is the collection.
+The elements have been detected. `TD` is the collection.
 The elements have been uniquely identified.
+Click on `Save` button.

 ![](images/0360.png)